Nkpor: Nkpor At A Glance

-Nkpor community is the home of Anambra State School of Nursing and a General Hospital named after the State's University teaching hospital - Chukwuemeka Odumegwu Ojukwu University.
+Nkpor community is the home of Anambra State School of Nursing, and a General Hospital named after the State's University teaching hospital - Chukwuemeka Odumegwu Ojukwu University.
 There are also some highly rated hotels in and near Nkpor being one of the closest towns to the commercial Igbo city of Onitsha.
+Nkpor was once the headquarters of the defunct Idemili North West Local Government.
+Nkpor today is one of the major commercial towns of Anambra State.